w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Make link text meaningful

-Write link text so that it clearly describes the content of the link target by itself (without the surrounding text).
-Avoid using meaningless link text such as 'click here' or 'read more'.
-Indicate the document type and approximate size in the link text, when relevant, for example (RTF, 20mb).
+Write link text so that it describes the content of the link target.
+Avoid using ambiguous link text, such as 'click here' or 'read more'.
+Indicate relevant information about the link target, such as document type and size, for example, 'Proposal Documents (RTF, 20MB)'.

 {::nomarkdown}
 <%= example :start, :plural %>